UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

       - Catalogers can edit records in full mode but cannot see contact information
       - Other people with staff-level permissions can see contact information but can only edit in light mode (it is not yet clear whether archivists/librarians can view full-mode-only data, since we don't yet have agent records that include this extra information)
       - Everyone else (notably students) can neither see contact information nor edit records in full mode.
 (Again, since this is new to us, there's the same caveat as above re: viewing full-mode-only fields.)
-- *[link to section of the staff manual re: agent records; possibly also link to section re: requesting changes in permissions for yourself or your students/project staff]*
+- See [Section IV Part E of the staff manual](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/main/Staff_User_Manual/Section%20IV/IVE-CreatingAgents-Subjects.md) re: agent (and subject) records.
+  - *[...but note that as of Sept 1st 2024 this page is not yet written...]*
 - Relevant sections of the ASpace Help Center User Manual
   - [Overview on Managing Agents](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/1993441340/Managing+Agents+as+of+v3.0)
   - [Light Mode vs. Full Mode](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/2210365445/Agent+Record+Light+Mode+and+Full+Mode+as+of+v3.0)